nextcloud/spreed/docs/api-v1.md

-        `numGuests` | int | Number of active guests `lastPing` | int | Timestamp of the last ping of the current user (should be used for sorting) `sessionId` | string | `'0'` if not connected, otherwise a 512 character long string `hasPassword` | bool | Flag if the room has a password `hasCall` | bool | Flag if the room has an active call `lastActivity` | int | Timestamp of the last activity in the room, in seconds and UTC time zone `isFavorite` | bool | Flag if the room is favorited by the user `notificationLevel` | int | The notification level for the user (one of `Participant::NOTIFY_*` (1-3)) `unreadMessages` | int | Number of unread chat messages in the room (only available with `chat-v2` capability) `unreadMention` | bool | Flag if the user was mentioned since their last visit `lastMessage` | message | Last message in a room if available, otherwise empty `objectType` | string | The type of object that the room is associated with; "share:password" if the room is used to request a password for a share, otherwise empty
+        `numGuests` | int | Number of active guests `lastPing` | int | Timestamp of the last ping of the current user (should be used for sorting) `sessionId` | string | `'0'` if not connected, otherwise a 512 character long string `hasPassword` | bool | Flag if the conversation has a password `hasCall` | bool | Flag if the conversation has an active call `lastActivity` | int | Timestamp of the last activity in the conversation, in seconds and UTC time zone `isFavorite` | bool | Flag if the conversation is favorited by the user `notificationLevel` | int | The notification level for the user (one of `Participant::NOTIFY_*` (1-3)) `unreadMessages` | int | Number of unread chat messages in the conversation (only available with `chat-v2` capability)
+        `unreadMention` | bool | Flag if the user was mentioned since their last visit `lastMessage` | message | Last message in a conversation if available, otherwise empty `objectType` | string | The type of object that the conversation is associated with; "share:password" if the conversation is used to request a password for a share, otherwise empty
         `objectId` | string | Share token if "objectType" is "share:password", otherwise empty

-### Get single room (also for guests)
+### Get single conversation (also for guests)

 * Method: `GET`
 * Endpoint: `/room/{token}`